ehrenb/machina-docs/machina/docs/development/periodic_worker_development.md

 The PeriodicWorker provides some common triggers that can be used to further constrain execution at the configured interval.

-For example, 'n_nodes_added_since' can be used to fire an analysis only if 1,000 new nodes of class type 'Elf' have been added within the last 1 hour.
+For example, 'n_nodes_added_since' can be used to fire an analysis only if 1,000 new nodes of class type [Elf][machina.core.models.Elf] have been added within the last 1 hour.
 These available triggers are documented within the machina core API.

 ```python linenums="1" title="youranalysismodule.py using trigger"
 from datetime import timedelta